-These are short assignments or activities meant to give you immediate access to practice new material you have learned.
-Typically we will finish these in zoom in small break out groups, putting what you just learned into practice.
+These are short assignments or activities, given and completed the same week the material is covered.
+Typically you will work in small groups, putting what you just learned into immediate practice.
+I highly recommend you meet with class mates in zoom or discord.
 The ICAs are due the day that they appear in our calendar (unless otherwise noted) by midnight.
 No late ICAs accepted,